jycd25/grind-tracker/README.md

 `settings`) into the same versioned export format, then merges it into your grind-tracker database.

+## Security note

+The web server only binds to `127.0.0.1`, so it is never reachable from another machine on your network.

 ## License

 Apache License 2.0.
 See [LICENSE](LICENSE).